Skip to content

 Distribution of Child Sexual Abuse Material (CSAM)

-Images or videos created under pressure or manipulation may be shared, traded, or sold without the child’s knowledge.
+In some legal cases, minors were targeted by predators on Snapchat, groomed, and then sexually assaulted, highlighting the platform’s alleged role in facilitating such exploitation.
 In some cases, the fact that these exist “out there” becomes a source of long-term terror, anxiety, and shame for the survivor.

 Cross-Platform Abuse